Corns and calluses

 To treat calluses:

-If an infection or ulcer occurs in an area of a callus or corn, the tissue may need to be removed by a health care provider.
+If an infection or ulcer occurs in an area of a callus or corn, the tissue may need to be removed by a provider.
 You may need to take antibiotics.

 Corns and calluses are rarely serious.
 They should improve with proper treatment and not cause long-term problems.